Porters Sideling, Pennsylvania

 Porters Sideling is an unincorporated community located in Heidelberg Township in York County, Pennsylvania, United States.
-Porters Sideling is located approximately one mile southeast of Pennsylvania Route 116 and is about eight miles away from Codorus State Park.
+Porters Sideling is located approximately one mile southeast of Pennsylvania Route 116 and is about 3 miles away from Codorus State Park.
+It is also four miles from Spring Grove, Pennsylvania.
+The Hanover Subdivision Goes through town, at the interchange CSX meets York Railway.